 But don’t stop there.
 You need to continue collecting information about customer preferences, motivations and other influencing factors so you can fine-tune offers and foster continued engagement.

 When you continually collect customer data, you can quickly find yourself overwhelmed with more information than you can handle.
-You’ll need tools to help you turn data overload into actionable insights.
+You’ll need customer data platforms to help you turn data overload into actionable insights.

 Artificial intelligence (AI) and machine learning (ML) can augment and add value to other marketing automation tools.
 By continuously learning and analyzing customer data, these solutions help marketers automate offer development and execution to streamline their workflow and guide customer journeys.